 See their helpful chart of how many points you need to redeem a free flight.

-Bottom Line When Looking at Airline Miles for Free Flights
+Bottom Line When Looking at Best Airline Miles for Award Flights

 The best way to earn points is to sign up for a travel credit card or airline-branded credit card.
 They offer simple ways to earn extra points.

 The best travel miles credit cards for premium travelers include the Chase Sapphire Reserve, the Platinum Card from American Express, and more.

 See our complete list of the best travel credit cards and use the one that is right for you.

 Maybe you check Consumer Reports ratings before you make a large purchase.
 Consumer Reports is best-known for reviewing appliances, vehicles, and just about anything else you can purchase.
 However, they periodically recommend products like the best airline credit card.